American imperialism: Military bases

+In his New Frontier speech in 1960, future President John F. Kennedy noted that America had established "frontiers" on every continent.
+On Guam, a common joke had it that few people other than Kremlin nuclear targeters knew about their island.

-While territories such as Guam, the United States Virgin Islands, the Northern Mariana Islands, American Samoa, and Puerto Rico remain under US control, the US allowed many of its overseas territories or occupations to gain independence after World War II.
+While territories such as Guam, the US Virgin Islands, the Northern Mariana Islands, American Samoa, and Puerto Rico are US territories, the US supported independence for many one-time territories.
 Examples include the Philippines (1946), the Panama Canal Zone (1979), Palau (1981), the Federated States of Micronesia (1986), and the Marshall Islands (1986).
-Most of them still have US bases within their territories.
-In the case of Okinawa, which came under US administration after the Battle of Okinawa during the Second World War, this happened despite local popular opinion on the island.
-In 2003, a Department of Defense distribution found the United States had bases in over 36 countries worldwide, including the Camp Bondsteel base in the disputed territory of Kosovo.
-Since 1959, Cuba has regarded the US presence in Guantánamo Bay as illegal.
+Most of them continued to host US bases.
+In 2003, the US had bases in over 36 countries, The US operates a base in Guantánamo Bay, Cuba, despite the country's objections.

-As of 2024, the United States deploys approximately 160,000 of its active-duty personnel outside the United States and its territories.
-In 2015 the Department of Defense reported the number of bases that had any military or civilians stationed or employed was 587.
-This includes land only (where no facilities are present), facility or facilities only (where there the underlying land is neither owned nor controlled by the government), and land with facilities (where both are present).
-Also in 2015, David Vine's book Base Nation, found 800 US military bases located outside of the US, including 174 bases in Germany, 113 in Japan, and 83 in South Korea.
-Some 190,000 troops and 115,000 civilian employees inhabited the bases in Germany and Japan, with some bases, such as Rammstein Air Base, having become city-sized, with schools, hospitals and power plants.
-The total cost was estimated at $100 billion a year.
+As of 2024, the US deployed approximately 160,000 active-duty personnel outside the US and its territories.
+In 2015 the Department of Defense reported that its bases numbered 587, while an independent look reported 800, including 174 in Germany, 113 in Japan, and 83 in South Korea.
+Some bases, such as Rammstein Air Base, are city-sized, with schools, hospitals and power plants.